MDIL-SNU/SIMPLE-NN_v2/docs/getting_started/getting_started.rst

 Introduction
 ============

-This section demonstrate SIMPLE-NN with examples.
+This section demonstrate SIMPLE-NN with tutorials.
-Example files are in ``SIMPLE-NN/examples/``.
+Example files are in ``SIMPLE-NN/tutorials/``.
 In this example, snapshots from 500K MD trajectory of amorphous SiO\ :sub:`2`\  (72 atoms) are used as training set.